Nasim992/Disease-Prediction-System/README.md

 #### Cautions : You Cannot surely 100% sure that this is the right disease.It's just analyze the symptoms and based on that symptoms that produce output.

-#### Credits : Some Symptoms and Disease Information are collected by Shoibe Akter and Nayeem-ul-Haque.
+#### Credits : Some Symptoms and Disease Information are collected by Shoibe Akter and Nayeem-ul-Haque and the part of the skeleton are collected by Shoibe Akter🙂.

 <hr>